 Customer Engagement's primary objectives are relatively obvious; it’s about guaranteeing customer loyalty and binding regular customers.
-Customer loyalty can be consolidated, strengthened and made future-proof with the help of Customer Engagement.
+Customer loyalty can be consolidated, strengthened, and made future-proof with the help of Customer Engagement.
 You can look at it in the following way: if there is a high level of customer engagement, this results in a strong bond and therefore a high level of customer satisfaction.
 As a rule-of-thumb, the more the customer feels bound to the company - or the more interactions the customer experiences - the deeper the mutual bond is anchored.
 This is proven by studies such as those of the management consultancy Bain & Company.
 Their study shows that "real customer loyalty is a key driver of profitable growth."

-Once a buyer has a strong attachment to a company, they will shop there more often, recommend it to others and speak positively of their experience - online and elsewhere.
+Once a buyer has a strong attachment to a company, they will shop there more often, recommend it to others and speak positively about their experience – online and elsewhere.
 This means buyers with a strong bond generate revenue and make free and credible advertising through word-of-mouth propaganda.
 Both are definitely reasons why it is worthwhile to invest in customer loyalty.
-But there are a few more, because regular customers
+But there are a few more because regular customers

 From the company's point of view, it is definitely worthwhile setting a higher core customer rate as a goal in order to establish itself firmly on the market.
 In order for this to be successfully implemented, you need customer engagement in marketing and, of course, promising strategies.
 We will look at these ideas in the next section.

 Customer Engagement is a very broad term, so it's no surprise that many measures can be grouped together in order to increase it.
-Concepts that are already in use can be perfectly combined with new strategies, because you can adopt different measures depending on your industry and platform:
+Concepts that are already in use can be perfectly combined with new strategies because you can adopt different measures depending on your industry and platform:

 To discover if your attempts to drive Customer Engagement are successful or not, there is no better substitute than to ask your customers.
 To this end, a measure must be devised to conduct effective customer consultation.
 This should be easy to use and simple to initiate in order to reach as many buyers as possible.
-There is already a good tool which meets these challenges: the Net Promoter Score®.
+There is already a good tool that meets these challenges: the Net Promoter Score.

-Listening to customers sounds simple and when you use the Net Promoter Score® (NPS®), it is.
+Listening to customers sounds simple and when you use the Net Promoter Score (NPS®), it is.
 This is because customers only have to answer a non-comprehensive survey about the likelihood of their recommendation.
 In addition, customers have a field for personal comments – so easy yet extremely effective and productive.
-Thanks to its simple, fast and clear handling, you will receive a large number of answers, which now need evaluation.
+Thanks to its simple, fast, and clear handling, you will receive a large number of answers, which now need evaluation.
 Thanks to zenloop, it is possible to analyze the amount of data and sort the collected feedback.
 The software thus helps to provide an overview of the customer engagement based on the determined key figure.
 The higher this metric, the more likely customers are to recommend the company.
 All this and more makes the so-called micro-surveys the perfect solution to interview consumers.

-In marketing - but also management and every other company department - Customer Engagement should be taken seriously, dealt with and suitable instruments selected to help advance it.
+In marketing - but also management and every other company department - Customer Engagement should be taken seriously, dealt with, and suitable instruments selected to help advance it.
 With CE, you are taking a big step towards holistic Customer Relationship Management – and thus towards a firm bond between both old and new regular customers.

-In marketing and as a manager, one must not blindly follow all possibilities, but must select the sensible instruments and concepts for one's own business from the large pool of possibilities.
+In marketing and as a manager, one must not blindly follow all possibilities but must select the sensible instruments and concepts for one's own business from the large pool of possibilities.
 Only then can the selected measures be approached in a meaningful way and filled with sophisticated content.
 This underlines the credibility of a company and a brand.
-This in turn pleases the customers, leads to a positive customer experience and consequently again to more regular customers.
+This in turn pleases the customers, leads to a positive customer experience, and consequently again to more regular customers.
 It is precisely these regular customers that will be decisive business turnover in the long-term.
 It is therefore worth investing in this new marketing strategy today, in order to be prepared for such a future.

 Content Marketing Manager